HallofFame1/datafun-04-notebooks/README.md

 ## Task 2 - Series from Dictionary

 1. Follow the instructions in the "Dictionary Initializers' subsection to modify your code to initialize grades with a dictionary (a set of key-value pairs instead) - we'll use the student name as the key and their exam score as the value.
 2. Get Eva's score by calling grades['Eva']
 3. Get Wally's score using the easier dot notation: grades.Wally.
 This is much more common and can be used as long as there are NO spaces in the key text.
 If there are spaces, you'll have to use the approach we used for Eva above - wrapping the key in single quotes.
-4. Use the Series  **values**  attribute to display the array of values.
+4. Use the Series values attribute to display the array of values.
 5. Complete the self-check on Page 266.
 6. We can use a Series whenever our values are a simple one-dimensional array.
 7. Make sure the notebook is nicely formatted with a heading and sections in Markdown clearly dividing the work.

-Run the entire file and export the results to  **yourname\_1.html**.
+Run the entire file and export the results to yourname\_1.html.
 This will display your calculated results.

 # Task 2 - yourname\_2.ipynb

 1. See the text Ch 7.14.2.
 2. For more complex data, we can use a DataFrame.
-In a DataFrame, each  **value ** is a  **Series of numbers**.
+In a DataFrame, each value is a Series of numbers.
-3. We can use a two-dimensional DataFrame to handle  **many  exam scores**  for each key/student.
+3. We can use a two-dimensional DataFrame to handle many exam scores for each key/student.
 4. Create a new notebook to practice using DataFrames.
 5. Name the notebook yourname\_2.ipynb.
 6. Use your Markdown skills to add a customized title to your notebook.